by-jp/www.byjp.me/content/notes/twitter/1079715378639585282/index.md

 - from-twitter
 - Bandersnatch
 ---
-This chap recorded the sound from the end of [Bandersnatch](/tags/Bandersnatch), converted it and loaded it onto a ZX spectrum as if it were a tape and… voila\!
-The Nohzdyve game from the episode\! [(twitter link)](/twitter/#/SimonWad/status/1079163017554726914)
+This chap recorded the sound from the end of [Bandersnatch](/tags/Bandersnatch), converted it and loaded it onto a ZX spectrum as if it were a tape and… voila!
+The Nohzdyve game from the episode! [(twitter link)](/twitter/#/SimonWad/status/1079163017554726914)